ejolie/TIL/README.md

 This repository is for the things I learned today.

-I made a web page for this repo that was made by [docsify.js](https://docsify.js.org/#/) and deployed by [netlify](https://todayejlearned.netlify.com).
+I made a web page for this repo, which was made by [docsify.js](https://docsify.js.org/#/) and deployed by [netlify](https://todayejlearned.netlify.com).